jlstack/PythonEchonestRemix/BeatDistance/README.md

 ##BeatDistance

 Beat Distance is static and used to compare two 'echonest.remix.audio.AudioQuantum' of kind 'beat'.
 The only method that should ever be called by the user is get_beat_distance().
+This method of comparing beats is almost identical to the way Paul Lamere compares beats in the InfiniteJukebox.
+Only minor changes have been made.

 **Example**